 Transforming Tomorrow

-A digital series produced for IPFA by BBC Storyworks Commercial Productions, exploring how the future of infrastructure is being redefined.
+A new digital series presented by IPFA and produced for IPFA by BBC Storyworks Commercial Productions, exploring how the future of infrastructure is being redefined.

 Infrastructure is one of humanity’s most powerful tools for transformation.
 It is in the roads we travel, the water we drink and the energy that powers our lives.
 Yet the infrastructure that we don’t see is often forgotten until something breaks.